Glench/ExtPay/README.md

         // user's trial is not active
     }
 })

+After users start a trial, the user object will have the `trialStartedAt` property populated.
+If users uninstall and reinstall your extension and then attempt to start a new trial using the same email they previously used, they will be instantly "logged in" to their existing free trial without needing to confirm instead of starting a new trial or being rejected.
+Their `trialStartedAt` will be the same.
+If this is confusing, please try it out in development!

 ```

 Note that `extpay.openTrialPage(displayText)` takes an optional string argument that is displayed to the user on the trial page.
 For example, `extpay.openTrialPage('7-day')` would change the trial prompt from `Enter an email to start your free trial` to `Enter an email to start your *7-day* free trial`.
 This is meant to give your users a better idea of what they're signing up for.